 'Unfathomable grief' as eight still missing at New Zealand volcano

-WHAKATANE: New Zealand's Prime Minister Jacinda Ardern expressed "unfathomable grief" Tuesday (Dec 10) for tourists caught in a deadly eruption at the White Island volcano, where five people have died and eight more are feared dead.
+WHAKATANE, New Zealand: New Zealand's Prime Minister Jacinda Ardern expressed "unfathomable grief" on Tuesday (Dec 10) after a volcanic eruption on a popular tourist island that is thought to have claimed 13 lives.

+Ardern confirmed five fatalities and said another eight people were still missing after Monday's tragedy at White Island.

+Among those on the island during the cataclysm were tourists from Australia, the United States, Britain, China and Malaysia, as well as their New Zealand guides.

-Ardern held out no hope for the eight people still missing after Monday's tragedy, saying overnight aerial reconnaissance flights had found no signs of survivors.
+There was little hope of finding the missing alive, after overnight aerial reconnaissance flights found no signs of life.

 "The focus this morning is on recovery and ensuring police can do that safely," she told a press conference.